 What sort of footwear should I wear in Turkey?

 For long days of sightseeing, we recommend sturdy anti-slip walking shoes or sandals with cotton socks for the whole family.
 The last thing anyone wants is painful blisters under their feet spoiling their trip!

 In cities and coastal tourist resorts, pavements are generally good and you will have no problem wearing more delicate sandals and flip-flops.

-It does get extremely hot in Turkey – up to 45 degrees Celsius in summer – and for this reason we recommend lightweight natural materials like cotton and linen when travelling between April and October.
+It does get extremely hot in Turkey – up to 45 degrees Celsius in summer – so we recommend lightweight natural materials like cotton and linen when travelling between April and October.

-Linen trousers (either long or cropped) and long-sleeved shirts or kaftans are also a good choice for visiting archaeological sites such as Ephesus or exploring the magical landscape of Cappadocia.
+Linen trousers (either long or cropped) and long-sleeved shirts or kaftans are also a good choices for visiting archaeological sites such as Ephesus or exploring the magical landscape of the famous Cappadocia.
 As well as being modest choices, such clothing helps to shield you from the harsh sun and protect against pesky insect bites.

 Do I need to cover my head in Turkey?

-The only time that you need to cover your head is if you visit a mosque or other place or religious significance.
-If you are visiting such places, you should dress conservatively in loose fitting clothing that covers all skin from wrist to ankle as well as wearing a head scarf.
+You only need to cover your head if you visit a mosque or other place of religious significance.
+If you are visiting such places, you should dress conservatively in loose-fitting clothing that covers all skin from wrist to ankle, as well as wearing a head scarf.

 Can I wear a bikini in Turkey?

 Yes.
-You can wear a bikini at any hotel swimming pool or beach in turkey without getting into trouble.
-You will see people wearing all sorts of swimming attire from men in speedoes to women in full-length burkinis.
+You can wear a bikini at any hotel, swimming pool or beach in turkey without getting into trouble.
+You will see people wearing all sorts of swimming attire, from men in speedos to women in full-length burkinis.
 Whatever you wear at the beach or pool, it is polite to cover up with a kaftan or dress once you leave the waterside.